allegro/allegro.tech/_posts/2015-04-22-thread-pools.md

 	private final DataRepository dataRepository;
 	private final ExecutorService executorService;
-	private final ConsumerTaskFactory consumerTaskFactory;
+	private final ConsumerFactory consumerFactory;

 	@Autowired
 	public Producer(DataRepository dataRepository, ExecutorService executorService,
-					ConsumerTaskFactory consumerTaskFactory) {
+					ConsumerFactory consumerFactory) {
 		this.dataRepository = dataRepository;
 		this.executorService = executorService;
-		this.consumerTaskFactory = consumerTaskFactory;
+		this.consumerFactory = consumerFactory;
 	}

 	public void fetchAndSubmitForProcessing() {
 		List<Data> data = dataRepository.fetchNew();

 		data.stream()
 		// create a business task from data fetched from the database .map(BusinessTask::fromData)
-  		// create a consumer for each business task .map(consumerTaskFactory::newConsumerTask)
+		// create a consumer for each business task .map(consumerFactory::newConsumer)
 		// submit the task for further processing in the future (submit is a non-blocking method) .forEach(executorService::submit);
 	}
 }
 ```

 Thanks to the ExecutorService we could focus on implementing the business logic
-and we don’t have to worry about synchronization issues.
+and we don't have to worry about synchronization issues.
 The code presented above
 uses only one producer and one consumer.
 However, it could be easily adapted
 to multi-producer and multi-consumer environment.